MakoaJerboa/comp0035-cwi-MakoaJerboa/src/coursework2/coursework2.md

 # Coursework 2 Markdown
 ## Requirements
 ### Explanation of the choice of techniques
 - For eliciting, I will use brainstorming.
 Since we cannot involve others with the coursework, we are restricted only to methods which can be done individually.
 Amongst these methods I have decided to use brainstorming since it is a simple and efficient way to consider many ideas simultaneously and evaluate which ones should be kept for the following sections.
+This will allow me to draft all of my ideas and compare their effectivenesses at acheiving the desired results against one another, and then select the best method for achieving the desired result

 - For documenting, I will use user stories.
 This format will help me focus on the user and how they would react to each requirement keeping the requirements more focussed on my target audience.
 It also helps document why each requirement is necessary which will help with prioritisation as well.
+User stories are also helpful as they allow one use case to lead to multiple requirements.
+A user may have one overall need, but if said need has many acceptance criteria it would generate many requirements.

 - For prioritising, I will use MoSCoW.
 This format is good because it clearly ranks which requirements are the most important but also considers which requirements are good but impractical to implement considering factors like time or budget needed compared to the value the function would provide.
+This will help me focus most of my design efforts on the requirements which are the most necessary, while allowing more flexibility to potentially add more quality of life and additional features later on if there is enough time.

 ### Prioritised requirements
 My APP2 is a data visualisation dashboard